The fibers of the ligament are stretched but intact

 Displacement of normal joint architecture in a joint can be an initial indication that a ligament has been torn.
 In some cases, particularly if the injury is prolonged or does not appear to be resolving as expected, an magnetic resonance imaging (MRI) is performed to look at surrounding soft tissues and the ligament (X-Ray will not show soft tissue thus making it difficult to assess the extent of injury to a ligament).
 MRI may also help to rule out Osteochondritis Dessicans (i.e. cartilage injury) within the joint.

 Moving the limb soon after a sprain has been shown to promote healing by stimulating growth factors in musculoskeletal tissues linked to cellular multiplication and matrix remodeling.
 The components of an effective rehabilitation program for all sprain injuries include increasing range of motion and progressive muscle strengthening exercise.
 Usually this is best accomplished with the assistance of a physical therapist or chiropractor.
 Prolonged immobilization delays the healing of a sprain, as it usually leads to muscle atrophy and weakness.

-Regenerative medicine procedures such as Prolotherapy, Platelet Rich Plasma (PRP) or Stem Cells are effective in healing micro or partial tears (Grade I & II injury).
-The aim of using regenerative medicine is to support your body’s self-healing processes, reverse disease progression and suppress inflammatory reactions that can worsen pain, leading to symptom relief and recovery of function.
-We utilize regenerative medicine procedures including patients’ stem cells to repair the ligaments naturally.
+Orthobiologic Treatments such as Platelet Rich Plasma (PRP) or Bone Marrow Aspirate are effective in healing micro or partial tears (Grade I & II injury).
+The aim of using orthbiologic cellular medicine is to support your body’s self-healing processes, reverse disease progression and suppress inflammatory reactions that can worsen pain, leading to symptom relief and recovery of function.
+We utilize regenerative medicine procedures including patients’ own cells to repair the ligaments naturally.

 Grade III sprains (or complete ligament ruptures) generally require surgery for end to end repair of the ligament and relocation of the bones of a dislocated joint.
 Sometimes associated fractures are repaired at the same time.